nphorsley59/clantracker-app/README.md

 # <div align="center">Constructing a User Data Pipeline<div>

 ### <div align="center">Project Overview<div>
-Skills Demonstrated:
+Skills Demonstrated:<br>
-Libraries and Programs:
+Libraries and Programs:<br>

 For some time, I've been interested in constructing a data pipeline.
-This project is a fun take on that task, pulling user data from the popular phone game, Clash of Clans, and storing it in a "database" (a csv file).
+This project is a fun take on that task, pulling user data from the popular phone game, Clash of Clans, and storing it in a "database" (a csv file).<br>